g4ixt/RFPowerMeter/README.md

 https://www.sv1afn.com/en/products/ad8318-digital-rf-power-detector.html

-* Note * the AD7887 ADC is operating at 5V, this should not be directly connected to the Pi GPIO which operates at 3.3V * Note *
+* Note: the AD7887 ADC is operating at 5V, this should not be directly connected to the Pi GPIO which operates at 3.3V

 Tested on Raspberry Pi3b running a clean installation of 32-bit Raspbian Buster 5.10.63-v7+ Install from the repository: python3-pyqt5, python3-numpy, python3-spidev, python3-pyqtgraph